Admissions Process for the Class of 2023

 All applicants must:

 C. Achieve a passing score of at least 60% correct answers in the Reading Assessment and score at least 56.7% correct answers in the Mathematics Assessment.
 These percentages of correct answers are the minimum scores for passing the TEAS test.
 An applicant must pass all two areas of assessment to qualify for an interview.

 D. Students wanting to retake the entrance exam must score above the 39% correct answer level in both the Reading Assessment and Mathematics Assessment sections of the TEAS test.
 The applicant must wait until the following school year to retake the entrance exam.

-If the applicant decides to take the exam more than once, they will need to submit a check for $70 prior to that application deadline date to be considered for that exam.
+If the applicant decides to take the exam more than once, they will need to register again online and pay $70 prior to that application deadline date to be considered for that exam.
 Please contact the secretary for payment information.
-The applicant may take the entrance exam only twice from December 2020 through April 2021.
+The applicant may take the entrance exam only twice from December 2021 through April 2022.

 Students who fail the entrance exam may want to contact the following educational institutions for remediation: Middlesex Community College – Bedford, MA, Adult Learning Center - 781-280-3662 (Bedford classes), 978-941-1373 (Waltham classes), Lowell Adult Education - 978-937-8989